here you can find

 You may find all the ESA BIC Greece Support Partners here.
 Their offerings are listed in the Permanent Open Call Package.

-ESA BIC Greece will select in total 25 startups in 5 years, from March 2021 to February 2026.
-The incubation period for the last startups may be completed up to 2027.
-You can find at our website the catalogue with the startups that have already been accepted by ESA BIC Greece.
+ESA BIC Greece will select a total of 25 startups in 5 years, from March 2021 to February 2026.
+You can find on our website the catalogue of the startups that have already been accepted by ESA BIC Greece.

-Each startup will receive incubation services for a minimum of 1 year and a maximum of 2 years.
-The length of the incubation period is proposed by the applicants, and is finalized after discussions with the ESA BIC Greece team, upon selection.
-Incubation is organised around various sprints with specific milestones to achieve per startup.
+Each startup receives incubation services for a minimum of 1 year and a maximum of 2 years.
+The length of the incubation period is proposed by the applicants and is finalized after discussions with the ESA BIC Greece team upon selection.
+Based on the specific strengths and weaknesses of the startup, each incubated company receives a custom incubation programme consisting of various sprints.
+ESA BIC Greece supports incubatees in increasing their Technology, Business, Customer, HR, IPR, and Funding Readiness Levels through the monitoring and completion of specific milestones that are based on the real-win-worth scheme.

 APPLICATION AND EVALUATION

-Your idea should be about supporting or utilising space systems or exploiting space technology in a non-space domain, in one of the following areas: a) Downstream applications (Earth Observation, Satellite Navigation, Satellite Communications), b) Upstream/New Space (exploiting new technology in the space domain/supplying the space sector), c) Technology transfer from space (Hardware or Software, Knowledge or IPR).
+To be accepted for incubation at ESA BIC Greece, the applicant must present a business idea with a valid Space Connection.
+Your idea should be about supporting or utilising space systems or exploiting space technology in a non-space domain in one of the following areas: a) Downstream applications (based on satellite systems for Earth Observation, Navigation, and Communications); b) Upstream/New Space (exploiting new technology in the space domain/supplying the space sector); c) Technology transfer from space (Hardware or Software, Knowledge or IPR).
 The space-related solution must be central to the business and show a high degree of innovation.
+Further elaboration on the assessment of the Space Connection is provided in the Permanent Open Call document of the ESA BIC Greece Permanent Open Call Package.
+Details about the technologies and applications that have already been accepted by ESA BIC Greece can be found here.

-Legal entities established in Greece (not older than five years), and natural persons, who are residents with a working permit within Greece are eligible to submit applications.
-Natural persons are required to demonstrate readiness of establishment and registration of a legal entity at the time of submission of their application.
-A contract with an applicant can only be signed when the establishment and registration of the corresponding legal entity has been completed and the legal entity had acquired full legal capacity.
+Legal entities established in Greece (not older than five years) and natural persons who are residents with a working permit within Greece are eligible to submit applications.
+Natural persons are required to demonstrate readiness for the establishment and registration of a legal entity at the time of submission of their application.
+A contract with an applicant can only be signed when the establishment and registration of the corresponding legal entity have been completed and the legal entity has acquired full legal capacity.
 Furthermore, the product/service of the application needs to have a valid space connection.
 This means that the Applicant’s product or service must be based on a transfer of space technology to, and/or utilisation of a space system in a non-space environment (spin-off), or exploitation of non-space technology in the space market (spin-in).
 In case of doubt, applicants shall contact the ESA BIC Greece Team for further guidance.
 A full list of the applicant requirements is included in the Application Package (Requirements Checklists of the Cover Letter Template).

 No, you will, however, need to do so in Greece before signing the incubation contract.
-During the proposal submission, the applicant shall demonstrate readiness of establishment and registration of a legal entity.
+During the proposal submission, the applicant shall demonstrate readiness for the establishment and registration of a legal entity.

 Applicants are required to closely follow the instructions provided in the Open Call Package when producing and submitting their proposal and follow the information channels of ESA BIC Greece.
 The proposal consists of a) a Cover Letter, b) an Incubation Proposal, and c) a Business Plan.
 Templates with further instructions are provided in the Open Call Package.
-Only those Applicants that fulfil all formal requirements, as listed in the Requirements Checklists of the Cover Letter Template, will be accepted for evaluation.
-Applicants should also carefully read the contractual documentation in the Draft Incubation Contract.
-The application shall include a clear, explicit, and unambiguous statement whereby the Applicant has read, understood, and accepts the terms and conditions contained in the contractual documentation.
+Only those Applicants who fulfil all formal requirements, as listed in the Requirements Checklists of the Cover Letter Template, will be accepted for evaluation.
+Applicants should also carefully read the contractual documentation in the Draft Incubation Contract (also included in the Open Call Package).

 The TOB consists of ESA and Corallia representatives and has to ensure that applications fulfil the formal criteria set out in the ESA BIC Manual.
-The TEB consists of ESA, Corallia and si-Cluster representatives, and other experts, and conducts the evaluation of the applications.
-Every applicant presents the content of the application in person to the TEB to allow the TEB to raise clarification points in a questions and answers session.
+The TEB consists of ESA, Corallia, and si-Cluster representatives, and other experts, and conducts the evaluation of the applications.
+Every applicant presents the content of the application in person to the TEB to allow the TEB to raise clarification points in a questions-and-answers session.
 After the evaluation, the results are communicated to the applicant within a few weeks.
-Applicants require a minimum overall weighted mark of 60 to be selected for contract negotiation and over 40 for any specific criterion.
+Applicants require a minimum overall weighted score of 60 to be selected for contract negotiation and over 40 for any specific criterion.

-The evaluation criteria are the following: a) Formal Aspects (ON/OFF), b) Background & Experience (25%), c) Technology/Service (20%), d) Value proposition (20%), e) Business Modelling and Risk (15%), f) Activity Proposal (20%).
-The evaluation criteria and their description are provided in full detail in the Open Call Package.
+The evaluation criteria are the following: a) Formal Aspects (ON/OFF); b) Background and Experience (25%); c) Technology/Service (20%); d) Value proposition (20%); e) Business Modelling and Risk (15%); and f) Activity Proposal (20%).
+The evaluation criteria and their descriptions are provided in full detail in the Open Call Package.

 Fill out the form.
 ESA BIC Greece will provide feedback and advice related to the next stages accordingly.
 For fairness purposes, the feedback and advice received will only be related to the Formal Aspects of the application and the Space Connection assessment of the idea.